Valentines Day Stiff 2014

-Anyone that really knows 411 – understands my independence – so I thought I’d bump this Valentine’s Day editorial from years back… to add a little fun balance…
+Anyone that really knows 411 – understands our independence – so I thought I’d bump this Valentine’s Day editorial from years back.
+Doing things “just because everyone else is,” is not a mentality that guarantees your survival.

 Giving should never be forced